Las Palmas de Gran Canaria Introduction Walking Tour, Las Palmas de Gran Canaria

 10) Ermita de San Telmo (Hermitage of San Telmo)

-The Hermitage of San Telmo, boasting one of the most exquisite altarpieces on the island of Gran Canaria, stands as a remarkable example of Mudejar architecture adorned with a Gothic-Renaissance facade.
-Its origins trace back to the 16th century when the first hermitage dedicated to San Pedro González Telmo was established.
+The Hermitage of San Telmo, boasting one of the most exquisite altarpieces on the island of Gran Canaria, stands as a remarkable example of Mudéjar architecture adorned with a Gothic-Renaissance façade.
+Its origins trace back to the 16th century, when the first hermitage dedicated to Saint Peter González Telmo was established.
 However, in 1599, the hermitage fell victim to the devastating attack led by the privateer Pieter van der Does and was subsequently destroyed.
 Reconstruction efforts commenced in 1604, giving rise to the present-day structure that continues to captivate visitors with its historical significance and architectural splendor.

-Throughout its storied history, the Hermitage of San Telmo has served as a place of prayer and a central hub for the brotherhood of the seafarers' or sailors' guild.
+Throughout its storied history, the Hermitage of San Telmo has served as a place of prayer and a central hub for the seafarers' guild.
 Additionally, it has functioned as a burial site, preserving the memory of those who once frequented its sacred halls.
-Today, the hermitage has been repurposed as the parish church of San Bernardo and holds the esteemed designation of being declared an Asset of Cultural Interest, underscoring its importance as a cultural and historical landmark in Las Palmas de Gran Canaria.
+Today, the hermitage has been repurposed as the parish church of San Bernardo and holds the esteemed designation of an Asset of Cultural Interest, underscoring its importance as a cultural and historical landmark in Las Palmas de Gran Canaria.

 11